 Cash includes cash on hand and cash at banks.
-Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash Such investments mature in less than 3 months and are subject to insignificant risk of change in value.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash Such investments with original maturities of three months or less are subject to insignificant risk of change in value.